What is the Spirituality Year?

 Who leads the Spirituality Year?

 Fr.
-Thomas Byrne is the Director of Chicago Seminarians and the Director of the Spirituality Year.
+Pat Gorman is the Director of Chicago Seminarians and the Director of the Spirituality Year.
 Fr.
 Thomas Hickey, a retired priest of the Archdiocese, is the Spiritual Director.
-Many priests of the Archdiocese collaborate in teaching different courses during the course of the year.
+Many priests of the Archdiocese collaborate in teaching different courses over the course of the year.

 How can I find out more information?